Promo/wheel-indicator/README.md

 # wheel-indicator
-Generates event when user makes new movement (like a `touchstart` on a touchscreen).
+Indicates when user makes swipe gesture on a trackpad or mouse wheel.

 [![Build Status][travis-image]][travis-url]